George Hill Mathewson Lawrence: Biography

 Lawrence was also a dedicated plant taxonomist and had studied Armeria (commonly known as Sea pinks), in addition to other plants.

 At Cornell, he became a student of the renowned botanist/ horticulturalist Liberty Hyde Bailey, he then received his Doctor of Philosophy degree in botany in 1939.
-Previously in 1935, Liberty Bailey had given his herbarium (consisting of 125,000 sheets), a building and his library of books (consisting over 3,000 books) to Cornell University.
+Previously in 1935, Liberty Bailey had given his herbarium (consisting of 125,000 sheets), a building and his library of books (consisting of over 3,000 books) to Cornell University.
 This became the basis for the 'Liberty Hyde Bailey Hortorium'.
 Bailey was its unsalaried director, his daughter Ethel Bailey was the curator.

 After receiving the doctorate, Lawrence remained as Bailey's assistant in the Bailey Hortorium (within the university) until World War II started in 1943.
 He then enlisted in the US Navy.

 After the war, in 1946, Lawrence returned to Cornell and the Bailey Hortorium becoming a professor of botany.

 On 1 December 1949, Lawrence also helped to prepare the revised edition of Manual of Cultivated Plants with Liberty Hyde Bailey.

 When Bailey retired in 1951, Lawrence was named Director of the Liberty Hyde Bailey Hortorium, and in that same year, he published his seminal botany textbook, 'Taxonomy of Vascular Plants'.
 It is still a standard text for students of systematic botany.
 It was reprinted in 2012.

 During the mid-1950s.
 Lawrence travelled to England.
 While he was away, he kept a close correspondence with Dr. Bailey and the Hortorium staff.
 These letters are among the Lawrence Papers stored in 'Special Collections' at Cornell.

 In 1952, Lawrence also received an honorary Doctor of Science degree from Rhode Island State College (then the University of Rhode Island).

 In 1954, he assumed the editorship of the Bailey Hortorium journal, Baileya, a quarterly journal of horticultural taxonomy.
 He also he wrote "Liberty Hyde Bailey (1858–1954); An Appreciation" in 'Baileya' Vol.3 Issue 1, page 26–40 in 1954.

 In 1954, he was given a Guggenheim Fellowship Award, in the field of Plant Sciences.

 In 1954, Lawrence also managed the transition of the Bailey Hortorium from its previous home at Sage Place to its new facilities in Mann Library.
 It provided the Hortorium with a centrally located space on the university campus.